-DSAT schools provide support and intervention as required to ensure gaps in progress between pupil groups are narrowed and no child is left behind.
-If DSAT has concerns about the progress of particular children or groups of children in any Trust school, we may gather assessment information with greater frequency from that school to analyse the effectiveness of focussed interventions and to work with the school to agree and implement next steps.
+Discovery schools provide support and intervention as required to ensure gaps in progress between pupil groups are narrowed and no child is left behind.
+If Discovery has concerns about the progress of particular children or groups of children in any Trust school, we may gather assessment information with greater frequency from that school to analyse the effectiveness of focussed interventions and to work with the school to agree and implement next steps.

-The Director of Primary Education has oversight of the assessment outcomes of all DSAT schools each half term and ensures that data is analysed and shared with the CEO and School Improvement partners This analysis of termly outcomes in professional conversations with school leaders to ensure that corrective action is taken if standards do not rise in line with expectations.
-The Director of School Improvement also facilitates the Assessment Network group which meets half termly to develop and extend the effectiveness of assessment systems throughout the Trust.
+The Director of Primary Education has oversight of the assessment outcomes of all Discovery schools each term and ensures that data is analysed and shared with the CEO and School Improvement partners.
+This analysis of termly outcomes in professional conversations with school leaders to ensure that corrective action is taken if standards do not rise in line with expectations.
+Chartered Educational Assessors also facilitates the Assessment Network group which meets half termly to develop and extend the effectiveness of assessment systems throughout the Trust.